vkoskiv/c-ray/src/driver/vendored/SDL2/README.md

-Since we now load our desired SDL symbols at runtime, this set gutted SDL includes contains only what is needed for a few types we need for event handling.
+Since we now load our desired SDL symbols at runtime, this set of gutted SDL headers contains only what is needed for a few types we need for event handling.
 All the function declarations have been yanked out, as well as a bunch of other stuff.